Photosynq/PhotosynQ-Documentation/docs/desktop-application/installation.md

 ### Linux

-::: warning
+::: warning Note
-**Note:** Right now there is no version available.
+Right now there is no version available.
 If you are interested in helping us testing, please send a request to <support@photosynq.org>.
 :::

 ## Minimum Requirements